Azure-Samples/strapi-on-appservice-sample/README.md

 ## Overview

 This repository contains all the necessary configuration files and instructions to deploy a production-ready Strapi instance on Azure App Service.
-It offers a quick-start guide to get your Strapi application up and running in the cloud with minimal setup.
+It offers a quick-start guide to get your Strapi application up and running in the Azure with minimal setup.

 ## Features